shambrain/FaceFusion-3-NSFW-Fix/README.md

 By using FaceFusion 3 NSFW-Fix, you're not just fixing the tool, you're taking back control of your privacy.
 Experience a tool that's as flexible and local as you need it to be.
 Enjoy faster processing, more freedom, and the peace of mind that comes with knowing your data stays in your hands. 💪

 ---

-This update clearly explains the frame skip logic, removal of the NSFW filter, and how the changes will improve your workflow and avoid errors.
-The description emphasizes the main benefits of using this fix and reassures users that the tool will now run more efficiently and without issues like the OpenCV resize error.

-Let me know if you need anything else!